soareschen/es6-promise-debugging/README.md

 }
 ```

 Ideally though we want such error detection to built right into the native Promise implementation.
-The `Promise` object should allow error handler to be attached somewhere, so that all promise-related errors can be reported.
+The `Promise` class should allow error handler to be attached somewhere, so that all promise-related errors can be reported.

 Full source at [double-fulfill.js](double-fulfill.js)

 ## Domain

-I find that Promise could also be the perfect replacement of Node's domain.
+Promise could also be the perfect replacement of Node's domain.
 By putting domain inside a promise constructor, one can safely wrap any async functions and ensure all errors being caught and handled as rejection.

 ```javascript
 var domainLib = require('domain')